Jerry Dicker spent decades developing shopping malls in California. Not exactly the best way to express creativity and easy urban living.

 The man behind the quintessential suburban monstrosities we know as shopping malls has become the poster boy for interesting small projects.
 Projects like the Montvale Hotel and Montvale Event Center and the new Incrediburger & Eggs restaurant partnership with Chef Adam Hegsted.
 Dicker has turned long defunct and dead buildings into thriving businesses in a part of downtown that hasn’t had much life in the past several decades.

-Through sheer will and money out of his own pocket, he’s made an entire section of downtown Spokane livable and accessible.
+Through sheer determination and money out of his own pocket, he’s made an entire section of downtown Spokane livable and accessible.